syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 #### Get an item from default bottom toolbar

-The default bottom toolbar contains `ToolbarItems` and each item has the `SubToolbars`.
-You can get the required `ImageEditorToolbarItem` using the `Name` and customize the default settings.
+The default bottom toolbar contains `ToolbarItems`, and each item has `SubToolbars`.
+Get the required `ImageEditorToolbarItem` using the `Name` and customize the default settings.

-Refer to the following code snippet to customize footer toolbar item.
+Refer to the following code sample to customize the footer toolbar item.

 {% highlight C# %}